 Monitor curvature is a valuable measurement of how deeply a monitor’s screen curves.
 It typically ranges from 1800R to 4000R.
 Why is this important?
 Monitor curvature also determines the optimum viewing distance.
 Curved monitors are especially popular for entertainment – gaming, film, and television – and a good screen can have a dramatic effect on your enjoyment.

 But is a curved monitor a good fit for you?
 You’ll have to find out below.
+You can also check out ViewSonics range of curved monitors, here.

 Do you know what your eyes, your spine, and your curved monitor all have in common?